How to Win a PC 191.5(b) Case

 Learn About the Leading PC 191.5(b) Attorneys

-Attorney Aaron Spolin sitting down with client.
+an experienced criminal defense attorney sitting down with client.

 Vehicular manslaughter while intoxicated charges under Penal Code 191.5(b) can be complex, especially since they may be either a misdemeanor or felony.
 Regardless of how they are charged, a conviction can result in incarceration, fines, and the loss of other freedoms.

-If you have questions about your case, contact the legal team at Spolin Law P.C. at (310) 424-5816.
+If you have questions about your case, contact the legal team at a qualified criminal defense firm at SPCRC's Recommended Lawyers.